How to Spot a Fake T206 Card: Authentication Guide

 Which T206 Cards Have Been Counterfeited?

-Usually, the fakes are just low production copies that are printed in the hundreds of thousands and sold on eBay as 'unknown authenticity'.
-Sometimes they are labeled as actual reprints. (be sure to see our guide to safely buying cards on eBay).
+Usually, the fakes are just low-production copies printed in the hundreds of thousands and sold on eBay as ‘unknown authenticity’.
+Sometimes, they are labeled as actual reprints.
+(Be sure to see our guide to safely buying cards on eBay.

-Many of the T206 scammers will take older reproduction copies (that say 'Reprint' on the back of the card) and artificially age the card.
-Note here is a good post of a fake T206 card where the word 'Reprint' was removed from the bottom of the back of the card.
+Here is a good post of a fake T206 card with the word ‘Reprint’ removed from the bottom of the back.

 There have been several full T206 reproduction sets produced over the years (Dover and Galasso the most common), but most are of such low quality that all of the points we lay out below would be able to help you easily distinguish between the fake and the real card.

-The last thing I will note is that many fake T206 cards end up in bootleg holders from a basement grading company or in holders designed to look like a PSA or SGC holder.
+The last thing I will note is that many fake T206 cards end up in bootleg holders from a basement or a defunct grading company, or in holders designed to look like PSA or SGC holders.

 A fake T206 Honus Wagner card in a fake ‘basement grading’ deceitful card holder.

-One of the first areas to examine when authenticating a T206 card is the front text area where the player's last name and team name are located on the bottom of the card.
+One of the first areas to examine when authenticating a T206 card is the bottom text area, which details the player’s last name and team name.

 No Factory Designation Number On The Back